 India is a shopper's paradise now, albeit, online.
 The unrivalled population in India armed with smart gadgets is spoilt for a choice.
+After a surge in digital adoption during COVID-19, the Indian e-commerce market is estimated to be worth over \$55 billion in gross merchandise value in 2021.
 Aided by declining broadband subscription prices & high speed connectivity, consumers have become the driving force of e-Commerce in the country.
 From buying groceries to furniture, movie tickets, trains tickets to booking cabs - e-Commerce has empowered the consumers.
-With digital device & social media, online sellers are getting unprecedented opportunity for growth and have thus become continuously more attractive for investors.
+With digital device & social media, online sellers are getting unprecedented opportunity for growth & have thus become continuously more attractive for investors.

 - E-commerce & consumer internet companies in India received more than \$ 4.32 billion from private equity & venture capital players in 2019 - Each month, India adds 10 million daily active internet users- the highest rate globally - Number of smartphones per 100 people has risen from 5.4 in 2014 to 26.2 in 2018.
-According to 2019 data, it was estimated that 1 in every 3 Indians shopped using a smartphone
+According to 2019 data nearly 50% of all online retail transactions were done over a smartphone